Orange Sherbet Jello

 It's such a nostalgic recipe, yours sounds yummy, too!

 Tasted good and easy to make.
 I’ll use less liquid next time.
 It wasn’t as firm as I expected.
 It did sit overnight.
-I took it to a holiday gathering to remind us of when there was always a congealed salad on the menu.

 We have been making this recipe since I was a child every Easter, we all top our Easter ham with orange jello!
 At least three family members every year ask me if someone is making the jello.